 In 2013, the Organization for Economic Co-operation and Development ("OECD") and G20 countries accepted that existing international tax rules create opportunities for base erosion and profit shifting.
 Pursuing solutions to this problem, the OECD and G20 countries adopted a 15-point Action Plan to Base Erosion and Profit Shifting ("BEPS").
-The BEPS package of measures represents a substantial revision of international tax rules.
-In light of the new measures, it is expected that profits will be reported where the economic activities that generate them are carried out and where value is created.
+The expected that profits will be reported where the economic activities that generate them are carried out and where value is created.